‘Dancing On My Own’ singer Calum Scott says he’ll perform for Phillies if they win the World Series

 “They win the World Series, I’m there, man,” Scott said.
 “I think at that point, you’ll have to hold me back.”

-Soaking it in nearly 3,500 miles away is Scott, who has kept tabs on his new favorite baseball team as they power their way through the postseason.
+Soaking it in nearly 3,500 miles (5,600 kilometers) away is Scott, who has kept tabs on his new favorite baseball team as it powers its way through the postseason.
 The Phillies blasted the tune again Wednesday night after they won their NL Wild Card Series and hope to hear it a few more times, starting this weekend with an NL Division Series against the Atlanta Braves.

 “I would have never, ever have put my music and American sport together,” Scott said Thursday in a phone interview with The Associated Press.
 “Especially when my start in music was singing ballads and making people cry.
 The last thing I thought was a stadium full of people would be singing the song.
 This thing with the Phillies is just unreal.”